fishsticksnom/guides/orange_pi/english_opiz2_official.md

 <h1 align="center">Orange Pi Zero 2 with Official Image</h1>

-<h2>About</h2>
+## About

-<p>This guide will help you to install the official image for your Orange Pi Zero 2, I guess it can be use for other models.</p>
+This guide will help you to install the official image for your Orange Pi Zero 2, I guess it can be use for other models.</p>

 ### Requirements: